CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Signature Bundle

-The Signature Bundle is the core artefact of the DomainAuth protocol, containing a digital signature and all the information needed to verify it offline.
+The Signature Bundle is the primary artefact of the DomainAuth protocol, containing a digital signature and all the information needed to verify it offline.
 It is serialised using ASN.1 DER encoding with the following structure:

 ~~~~~~~
 SignatureBundle ::= SEQUENCE {
-    version                  [0] INTEGER DEFAULT 0,
+    version                  [0] INTEGER,
     dnssecChain              [1] DnssecChain,
     organisationCertificate  [2] Certificate,
     signature                [3] ContentInfo